t4jfun/react-native-android-auto/README.md

 import React from "react";
 import { AppRegistry } from "react-native";

-import { render } from "./src/car/android-auto/module/AndroidAutoReconciler";
+import { render } from "react-native-android-auto";

 // RootApp -> The component